 Blueberries and raspberries have both been shown to reduce mammary tumor development in animal models of breast cancer.
 However, their effects on cancer cells are different.
-Studies that have compared blueberry and black raspberry diets have found that while blueberries result in fewer tumors, black raspberries are more effective in delaying the first appearance of tumors in rats implanted with estradiol.
+While blueberries result in fewer tumors, black raspberries are more effective in delaying the first appearance of tumors in rats implanted with estradiol.

 Black raspberries, which are less studied than blueberries, appear to have more cancer-preventative chemicals than red raspberries.
 While blueberries contain five different anthocyanidins (delphinidin, cyanidin, malvidin, peonidin, and petunidin) and insignificant levels of the flavonoid ellagic acid, black raspberries contain primarily the anthocyanidin cyanidin and high levels of ellagic acid.